 Returning to the timekeeper’s dial for just a minute, I must admit that it is still far from being easily readable, but that, too, seems to be a part of the story.
 In an age of Postmodern when you can get all its functionality from an inexpensive portable electronic device, all parts of the dial are deliberately made more decorative than functional, although (with a bit of practice) you can still easily read current time and date: that’s all that you really need, I suppose.

-Sonata’s long list of functions includes 24h alarm with Cathedral gong, a countdown indicator, dual time system with instant time zone adjustor, and a big date in double-window.
+Sonata’s long list of functions includes 24h alarm with a Cathedral gong, a countdown indicator, dual time system with instant time zone adjustor, and big date in double-window.

 Only 500 UN Sonata Silicium watches will be sold.